oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 code=n0esc3NRze7LTCu7iYzS6a5acc3f0ogp4
 ~~~

-## Client Attestation at the PAR Endpoint {#par-endpoint}
+## Client Attestation as an additional security signal

-A Client Attestation can be used at the Pushed Authorization Request (PAR) endpoint defined in {{RFC9126}} instead of alternative client authentication mechanisms like JWT client assertion-based authentication (as defined in Section 2.2 of [RFC7523]).

-The Authorization Server MUST perform all of the checks outlined in [](#checking-http-requests-with-client-attestations) for a received PAR request which is making use of the client attestation mechanism as defined by this draft.

-If the pushed authorization request contains a `client_id` parameter as per {{RFC9126}} the Authorization Server MUST verify that the value of this parameter is the same as the client_id value in the `sub` claim of the Client Attestation and `iss` claim of the Client Attestation PoP.
+A Client Attestation may be used as a (additional) security signal towards an Authorization Server or Resource Server.
+This may provide additional assurance about the client's authenticity, integrity, state or other information contained in the Client Attestation.
+When used at the Authorization Server, the Client Attestation may appear along existing OAuth 2 Client Authentication mechanisms.

-The following example demonstrates usage of the client attestation mechanism in a PAR request (with extra line breaks for display purposes only):
+The following example demonstrates usage of the client attestation mechanism in a PAR request as defined in {{RFC9126}} along side client_secret (with extra line breaks for display purposes only):

 ~~~
 POST /as/par HTTP/1.1